p32929/portfolio-v2/README.md

 [![linkedin](https://user-images.githubusercontent.com/6418354/179013327-ca7b7102-1da8-4b1c-858f-1a6e5f21bd70.png)](https://www.linkedin.com/shareArticle?mini=true&url=https://p32929.github.io/)
 [![whatsapp](https://user-images.githubusercontent.com/6418354/179013353-f477fa0b-3e6f-4138-a357-c9991b23ff88.png)](https://api.whatsapp.com/send?text=https://p32929.github.io/)

+## Prerequisites
+You need to have `NodeJS` and `NPM` installed in your computer.
+If you don't have them installed, install them from here: https://nodejs.org/en/download/

+## Run the project
+1. Fork the repository ( Recommended )
+2. Clone your forked repository using `git clone YOUR-REPOSITORY-URL`
+3. Install all the dependencies using this command:
+`npm install`
+4. Run the project using this command:
+`npm start`

 ## Create Your Own Portfolio
 1. Fork the repository ( Recommended )
 2. Change the repository name to `your-github-username.github.io` by going into settings